yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

     >**Note**: If the Azure Subscription you are using is **NOT** a trial Azure subscription, you may want to choose the DS2\_V2 to have more power in this LABMVM.
 If you are using a trial subscription or one that you know has a restriction on the number of cores, choose the DS1\_V2.

 6. On the **Management** tab, create a new diagnostics storage account with a unique name.
+If a storage account is not populated already within the field.

    ![Azure portal screenshot of the Management tab in VM create showing a new diagnostics storage account.](images/Setup/image25.png "Management tab")